explorer495/mkdocs-test/docs/contributing/2-standards-formatting.md

 - Document links - link to another document, or a section heading on another document
 - External links - link to an external website

-All internal links to other pages and sections should be relative, not absolute.
-We have enabled a setting to ensure links are relative to the "docs" directory, and enable permalinks for headings to support this.
+All internal links to other pages and sections should be relative to the docs directory.
+We have enabled a setting to ensure links are correctly copnverted to the correct html href, and enable permalinks for headings to support this.

-External links must be absolute.

 ### Section Links